With oil outlook grim, experts tout renewables and retrofits as a way to create jobs | CBC News

 Renewable energy, retrofits touted as job-creating alternative to oil sector devastation

-Renewables create more jobs per dollar invested that oil industry, say advocates
+Renewables create more jobs per dollar invested than oil industry, say advocates

 With a barrel of Canadian oil now going for the same price as a cup of coffee, some renewable energy experts say it's time for a different approach to building Canada's energy sector.